 Introduced Feb.
 1, this proposed rule would limit states’ ability to exempt some adults from the SNAP work requirements, something the 2018 Farm Bill left untouched.
 The new rule would require a 7% unemployment rate in an area before states could issue exemptions, and lower the total percentage of adults who can be exempted from work requirements.

 In 2016, an estimated 41,000 people were in the work-exempted category, according to The Colorado Center on Law and Policy.
 Most were homeless and at-risk populations — those with felony convictions, substance abuse problems and housing and transportation problems.
-Most of these individuals would lose their benefits should this change go through, CCLP estimates.
+Most of these individuals would lose access their benefits should this change go through, CCLP estimates.

 This rule, proposed by the Office of Management and Budget in May, would change how the poverty threshold is calculated.
 Any change in that calculation would impact who qualifies for food assistance as well as for other federal safety-net programs.